The cooking method that has eliminated the hot mess that is summer corn on the cob.

 We had lots of cold weather in May, then we had 12 inches of rain in June.
 The cherry on top of this sucky-season sundae?
 2 week-long heatwaves in July.
 We didn’t think the day would ever arrive and then suddenly…. it was ready!

-As I said before, we’ve had heatwave upon heatwave here in NY, and that means temps between 95 and 100 for a week.
-My father has a recording thermometer (had you any doubt?) and it did indeed register 100 at least twice in the last heatwave.
+As I said before, we’ve had heatwave upon heatwave here in NY.
+That means temps between 95 and 100 for a week.
+My father has a recording thermometer.
+It did indeed register 100 at least twice in the last heatwave.

 Coupled with the humidity, and the hot flashes I’ve been experiencing thanks to my genetic inclination toward early menopause, the working conditions were downright unbearable.
 I spent much more time sorting our drive-in cooler than I probably had to.